 4. Create a Simple Outline

-Isn’t it amazing how much of the writing process consists of steps that aren’t actually writing?
+Isn’t it amazing how much of the blog writing process consists of steps that aren’t actually writing?
 But by completing these steps, you’ll find that the writing process goes much more smoothly and that you can shave off a considerable amount of time — primarily when implemented consistently over time.

 With that being said, before you start writing, you should next take your research and format it into a cohesive outline.
 It might be as simple as a few bullet points to help guide your writing.
 This approach is totally fine if the topic is fresh in your mind, especially.
+Outlines can also help you develop content templates to reuse with similar topics or types of content.

 However, you’d benefit from a lengthier outline with linked resources, stats, and facts for more complicated topics where a lot of research and data gathering was required.